AnhDuc2000/test-jenkins/docs/upgrade/confluence-6.4.3/Implementation-Plan--Upgrading-Confluence-v6.4.3-and-MySql-DB-5.6.39.md

    ```

     - iv.
 Run the DB queries at step 2-b and perform screen captures
      - Run the DB queries at step 2-b

      - Save the result at this sub-folder "3-After-Confluence-Upgrade"

      - Compare these results with the previous ran db queries at this sub-folder "2-After-DB-Upgrade"

+       **NOTE: Did see some slight differences with users, may have to review later.
+Don't seem to be important.**

-		- Perform screen captures
+     - Start compare of screen captures now rather than wait for later during testing

     - v.
 Check Clustering (< 1 min)
       - Go to [Confluence administrator](https://confluence.csc.com/admin/viewgeneralconfig.action)